chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/add-variable-settings-to-your-connector/index.md

 ## Next Steps

-1. Review the [Comprehensive Connector Documentation](link-to-comprehensive-docs) for in-depth information on Connector functionality and best practices.
+1. Review the [Comprehensive Connector Documentation]() for in-depth information on Connector functionality and best practices.
-2. Follow the [Build a Media Connector With Authorization](link-to-auth-connector-tutorial) tutorial to learn how to implement authentication in your Connectors.
+2. Follow the [Add Environment Options to Your Connector](/GraFx-Developers/connectors/media-connector/add-environment-options-to-your-connector) tutorial to learn how to add environment options in your Connectors.